EY4542 - Saw PANASONIC - Free user manual and instructions

 - EY9PW13B

-Recommended thickness of material up to 12 mm
+Recommended material thickness up to 12 mm

 Carbide-tipped Blade for Plastic (Optional accessory)